ShefaliL/Fetch_Data_Engineer_Exercise/Questions.md

-For this assignment an ounce of communication and organization is worth a pound of execution.

-Following are the answers to the questions below:
+ ## Following are the answers to the questions below:

-How would you deploy this application in production?
+## How would you deploy this application in production?

 Solution :
 To deploy this application in production, we can containerize the application, source.py using Docker.